CoherentLabs/GameUIComponents/tools/tests/README.md

 source of the component.
 For example the test folder for the radial-menu should be radial-menu.
 This is required in order to simplify the setup process that copies the source bundles into the test folders.
 All tests are named **test.js**.
-The `karma.config.js` file contains the list of tests that are going tp be executed.
-If you need to disable a test or add a new one - edit the files filed in the configuration.
+The `karma.config.js` file contains the list of tests that are going to be executed.
+If you need to disable a test or add a new one - edit the files property in the configuration.

-The actions.js file contains common helper functions that are used in a lot of tests - click, nested requestAnimationFrame for the cases where you need to wait a couple of frames for the page to be completely rendered before you continue with the test.
+The actions.js file contains common helper functions that are used in a lot of tests - click, nested requestAnimationFrame for the cases where you need to wait a couple of frames for the component to be completely rendered before you continue with the test.

 # The structure of a test

 In order to setup the test page we need to manually create the content and attach it to the DOM using JavaScript.
 For this we create a template that is going to be the content of the component:

 At the top of test.js: